Content-Language" content="en-us">

 A splendid range of colours and textures was presented through relief work in the plaster cornice, wallpaper, painted or varnished woodwork, mirrors, ceramic tiles, brass and iron fireplace equipment, tropical plants, woven wool carpets (here in a floral lattice design with a wave border) and ornamental china; the actual opening of the fireplace was relatively small if burning coal but the surround and overmantel were bold in scale and yet often fussy in detailing; in most well-to-do houses of the 1890s in North America, furnaces provided the main heat source; Classical Revival detailing

-Heavy velvet curtains with cords, brass tiebacks, rings and rods, as well as pronounced fringes, sometimes acted both as a decoration and division between rooms: here hung on a double archway leading to the dining room; in cold climates during the winter season, they could be allowed to hang down for greater ease in heating the room spaces or to allow privacy while servants cleared an adjacent dining room after a meal; curtains added colour, texture and - with the draped folds - elegance to the room's appearance (the red tape is not part of the original decor but a practical way to join and hinge the folding rooms)
+Heavy velvet curtains with cords, brass tiebacks, rings and rods, as well as pronounced fringes, sometimes acted both as a decoration and division between rooms: here hung on a double archway leading to the dining room; in cold climates during the winter season, they could be allowed to hang down for greater ease in heating the room spaces or to allow privacy while servants cleared an adjacent dining room after a meal; curtains added colour, texture and - with the draped folds - elegance to the room's appearance (note: the red tape was a practical way McLoughlin joined and hinged the folding rooms)

 c1900 the parlour of McLoughlin's Garden House has more up-to-date stylistic features than the parlour of the folding rooms (which has lingering 1850s to '70s qualities because of the formal Classicism); here there is an affinity for the Arts & Crafts movement, as well as Art Nouveau particularly in the carpeting